odoo/documentation/double-entry.rst

 Analysis
 ========

-Inventory analysis can use products count or value (number of products * products cost).
+Inventory analysis can use products count or products value (= number of products * product cost).

 For each inventory location, multiple data points can be analysed: